Fantasies: What They Teach Us About Our Erotic Architecture

 This process plays out interestingly when it comes to sexual fantasy.
 For example, if you felt invisible, forgotten, or didn’t receive the attention you craved as a child, then one way of coping with these feelings may have been to daydream about experiences in which you’re the center of the universe, and all attention is poured upon you.
 As a child, maybe your imaginary friend gave you this attention, or you gained this attention by becoming an accomplished student or athlete.
 In your adult life, this longing may subconsciously turn into a fantasy of being adored, worshiped, and devotedly focused upon.
 You may seek to attract partners who will intensely focus you in this way, or you may draw upon these fantasies when you self-pleasure.

-Learn more about missing experiences in Exploring Your Erotic Architecture, and discover the role of adaptive strategies and the way they shape our personality and adult relationships in 5 Developmental Needs.
+Learn more about missing experiences in my power reclamation map, and discover the role of adaptive strategies and the way they shape our personality and adult relationships patterns.

 What missing experiences do you feel you may have from childhood?
 What needs felt unmet or missed?